fetchoracle/autoPay/README.md

 ## Deploy

 Set the env variable in the .env file.
 Rename .env.example to .env and set the private key of the deployer, RPC url and chain Id.
-The example below show the values for Pulsechain testnet v4.
+The example below show the values for Pulsechain testnet.

 ```
 PRIVATE_KEY=